-- J. Complaint means a report of a violation of this policy or a written communication that complies with Article III.
-C. 2 alleging Discrimination, Harassment, Retaliation, Sexual Misconduct, Dating or Domestic Violence, or Stalking, against the CSU, an Employee, a Student, or a Third Party. - K. Dating Violence is abuse committed by a person who is or has been in a social or dating relationship of a romantic or intimate nature with the victim.10 This may include someone the victim just met; i.e., at a party, introduced through a friend, or on a social networking website.
-For purposes of this definition, "abuse" means intentionally or recklessly causing or attempting to cause bodily injury or placing another person in reasonable apprehension of imminent serious bodily injury to himself or herself, or another.
+- K. Dating Violence is abuse committed by a person who is or has been in a social or dating relationship of a romantic or intimate nature with the victim.
+10 This may include someone the victim just met; i.e., at a party, introduced through a friend, or on a social networking website.
+For purposes of this definition, "abuse" means intentionally or recklessly causing or attempting to cause bodily injury or placing another person in reasonable apprehension of imminent serious bodily injury to self, or another.
 Abuse does not include non-physical, emotional distress or injury. - L. DHR (Discrimination, Harassment, and Retaliation) Administrator means the Management Personnel Plan (MPP) Employee at each Campus who is designated to administer this Executive Order and coordinate compliance with the laws prohibiting Discrimination, Harassment and Retaliation.
-The DHR Administrator may delegate tasks to one or more designees, provided that any designee shall be a MPP Employee or an external consultant.
-MPP Employee means an employee who has been designated as a "management" or "supervisory" employee under the provisions of the Higher Education Employer-Employee Relations Act.11 The Campus president may assign the roles of the DHR Administrator and Title IX Coordinator to the same person.
+The DHR Administrator may delegate tasks to one or more designees, provided that any designee shall be a MPP Employee or an external consultant, and the DHR Administrator retains overall responsibility and authority.
+MPP Employee means an employee who has been designated as a "management" or "supervisory" employee under the provisions of the Higher Education Employer-Employee Relations Act.
+11 The Campus president may assign the roles of the DHR Administrator and Title IX Coordinator to the same person.
 The names of, and contact information for the DHR Administrator and Title IX Coordinator shall be made readily available to the Campus community and Third Parties as described in Article II. - M. Disability, as defined in California Government Code § 12926 and the federal Americans with Disabilities Act (ADA), 2008 Amendments, means: - 1.
 Having a physical or mental condition that limits a major life activity.
 "Limits" means making the achievement of a major life activity difficult.
 "Limits" is determined without regard to mitigating measures such as medications, assistive devices, prosthetics, or reasonable accommodations, unless the mitigating measure itself limits a major life activity.
 A "major life activity" is broadly construed and includes physical, mental, and social activities (such as walking, talking, seeing, hearing) and working; or - 2.
 Having a known history of a qualifying impairment; or - 3.
 Being regarded or treated as having or having had a qualifying impairment; or - 4.
-Being regarded or treated as having or having had such an impairment that has not presently disabling effects but may become a qualifying impairment in the future.
+Being regarded or treated as having or having had such an impairment that has no presently disabling effects but may become a qualifying impairment in the future.

+Disability includes HIV and AIDS.
 Disability is a Protected Status.